radumarias/rencfs/README.md

 - [Report a security vulnerability](https://github.com/radumarias/rencfs/security/advisories/new): Report a security vulnerability.
 - [Feature request](https://github.com/radumarias/rencfs/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=): Suggest an idea for this project.

-Feel free to fork it, change and use it however you want.
-If you build something interesting and feel like sharing pull requests, it is always appreciated.
+Feel free to fork, change, and use it however you want.
+It is always appreciated if you build something interesting and feel like sharing pull requests.

 - How to contribute
   Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md).